 For sub-funds whose total risk associated with derivatives is determined using the VaR approach, the Management Company estimates the anticipated leverage effect.
 Depending on the respective market situation, this degree of leverage may deviate from the actual value and may either exceed or be less than that value.
 Investors are notified that no conclusions about the risk content of the sub-fund may be drawn from this data.
 In addition, the published expected degree of leverage is explicitly not to be considered an investment limit.
-The method used to determine the total risk associated with derivatives and, if applicable, the disclosure of the benchmark portfolio and of the anticipated leverage effect, as well as its method of calculation, will be indicated in the specific Annex for the respective sub-fund.
+The method used to determine the total risk associated with derivatives and, if applicable, the disclosure of the benchmark portfolio and of the anticipated leverage effect, as well as its method of calculation, will be indicated in the relevant Supplement.

-Taxation of the Investment Company and its sub-funds
+22 Taxation of the Investment Company and its sub-funds